gobitfly/eth2-beaconchain-explorer/local-deployment/README.md

 cd ~/eth2-beaconchain-explorer/local-deployment/scripts
 bash add_withdrawal_address.sh -a "ETH address" -m "mnemonic" -b "URL" -i validator_index
 ```
-- `-a`: Followed by a `string` representing an ETH address prefixed with "0x".
+- `-a`: Followed by a `string` representing an ETH address prefixed with "0x" (for example an address that you generated with an online tool – for safety reasons, never use online generators for real applications).
 - `-m`: Followed by a `string` representing the validator mnemonic.
 The one used to create the initial set of validators can be found in the _network-params.json_ file, see `preregistered_validator_keys_mnemonic`.
 - `-b`: Followed by a `string` representing the URL to the consensus client.
-The whole URL is logged by Kurtosis when it starts.
-Search for `cl-1-lighthouse-geth` and look for something like `tcp-discovery: 30303/tcp -> 127.0.0.1:32787`.
+The URL is logged by Kurtosis when it starts.
+Once everything is running, search for `cl-1-lighthouse-geth` on your console and look for something like `http: 4000/tcp -> http://127.0.0.1:32779`.
+The end of the line shows the URL that the parameter `-b` needs.
 - `-i`: Followed by a `number` representing the index of the validator you want to activate withdrawals for.
 The amount of validators created can be also found in the _network-params.json_ file, see `num_validator_keys_per_node`.
 For 64 validators, the indexes range from 0 to 63.

 Here is an example: